by Davy Kraken

 “That still doesn’t explain why you feel you’re at fault!”
 I reminded Purlaka.

 “I have no idea, Orion.
-Based on what little they said to you, it sounds as though they had the misguided idea that they were helping you.
+They disregarded the most important precaution we employed by putting you all in the same place, and based on what little they said to you, it sounds as though they had the misguided idea that they were helping you.
 Then again, perhaps the rest of us have been just as misguided.
 Everyone seemed to have their own plan to save the Human Race, but none of us ever asked what you wanted.
 How arrogant of us to think we knew what was best for you…that Human civilization was not ready to be made aware of its place in the universe.”

 “Trust me: most Humans weren’t ready!
 You’re not arrogant!
 It was never your job to save us to begin with!”